328 pages | 6 x 9

 Richardson Dilworth is Professor of Politics at Drexel University.
 He is author of The Urban Origins of Suburban Autonomy.

-Timothy P. R. Weaver teaches political science at the University at Albany, SUNY.
+Timothy P. R. Weaver is Associate Professor of Political Science at the University at Albany, SUNY.
 He is author of Blazing the Neoliberal Trail: Urban Political Development in the United States and the United Kingdom, also available from the University of Pennsylvania Press.